 But i'm leaving this here in case you want to read it.
 There are some good TUTORIALS and stuff there.

 Everything is going good.
 If you need some art I'm still available for commissions and would love to hear from you.
-It just looks a little silly to have a blog that I don't write in.
+It just looks a little silly to have a blog that I don't write in and honestly, I'm focusing on the work and just living life more than writing about it.
 Then again, it also seems a shame to get rid of it since it did have some interesting info.

 So I'm officially putting it to rest here but follow me on Instagram because I post there all the time and that way we can still keep in touch.

 Let's end this with my most recent work which was not for a job but created purely for the joy of doing it.
-I'd recently spent a few days wandering around the beach, playing in the waves, and wanted to share the joy I was feeling.
+I'd recently spent a few days wandering around the beach, playing in the waves, and wanted to share what I was feeling.

 There seems to be a lot going on lately.
 Drawing and painting are a huge part of my life, but there's also another side to it, namely Chapman at Sea, the surfboard bag and seaworthy goods company that I run, design and produce products for.